PhantomChain/python-crypto/README.md

 5. Run the entire test suite again, confirming that all tests pass including the ones you just added.
 6. Send a GitHub Pull Request.
 GitHub Pull Requests are the expected method of code collaboration on this project.

-If you have any questions, requests or ideas open an issue or ask us in #python on the [ArkEcosystem Slack](https://ark.io/slack).
+If you have any questions, requests or ideas open an issue or ask us in #python on the [PhantomChain Slack](https://phantom.org/slack).

 ## Documentation

-You can find installation instructions and detailed instructions on how to use this package at the [dedicated documentation site](https://docs.ark.io/sdk/cryptography/python.html).
+You can find installation instructions and detailed instructions on how to use this package at the [dedicated documentation site](https://docs.phantom.org/sdk/cryptography/python.html).

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
+If you discover a security vulnerability within this package, please send an e-mail to security@phantom.org.
 All security vulnerabilities will be promptly addressed.

 ## Credits